Camping in South Dakota

 - Find your site on the map by using the map tab or look to see when your favorite site will be open by using the site availability grid tab.

-- After a reservation is made, a cancelation fee applies to each site.
+- After a reservation is made, a cancellation fee applies to each site.

 - You can transfer or move your site for free as long as you keep the same number of days.

-- Save money by making your reservation online at campsd.com.
+- Save money by making your reservation online at reservations.gooutdoorssouthdakota.com.

-- Reservations are not required for campsites, but are highly recommended.
+- Reservations are highly recommended to secure a campsite.
 For summer weekend stays, most campsites and cabins are reserved within a week of reservations opening.
 Reservations open 90 days before arrival, except at Custer State Park, which accepts reservations one year before arrival.
 Campsites and camping cabins become available both online and through the call center at 7 a.m.
 CT / 6 a.m.
 MT on the first day reservations open.
 After the reservation window has opened, reservations can be made at any time.

 - Picnic Shelter reservations can be made within 90 days of your arrival (except at Custer).